madvay/android-analysis-tools/README.md

                        - STE class under package or any subpackage. inPackage:<package>   - STE class in the package (only).

- class:<class>         - STE class equal to that class. classRe:<classRegex>  - STE class that matches the given pattern.
+ classEq:<class>       - STE class equal to that class. classRe:<classRegex>  - STE class that matches the given pattern. class:<text>          - STE class contains text.

- method:<method>       - STE method equal to that method. methodRe:<methodRegex>
+ methodEq:<method>     - STE method equal to that method. methodRe:<methodRegex>
-                       - STE method that matches the given pattern.
+                       - STE method that matches the given pattern. method:<text>         - STE method contains text.

- site:<classAndMethod> - STE "class.method" equal to the site.
+ siteEq:<classAndMethod>
- siteRe:<classAndMethodRegex>
+                       - STE "class.method" equal to the site. siteRe:<classAndMethodRegex>
-                       - STE "class.method" that matches the given pattern.
+                       - STE "class.method" that matches the given pattern. site:<text>           - STE "class.method" contains text.

  When multiple expressions are present, the elementSpec is treated as a conjunction.